 LinkedIn and Reddit are not competing channels.
 They surface different buyer types at different moments in the buying journey.

-Reddit buyers are in the moment - posting a problem or a recommendation request right now, in a community of peers.
-The signal is often more raw and the intent is immediate.
+Reddit buyers are in the moment — posting a problem or recommendation request right now, in a community of peers.
+The signal is raw and the intent is immediate.
 Engagement window is 1 to 3 hours.

-LinkedIn buyers are in context - a job change, a post, a comment that reveals their professional priorities.
-The signal is more considered and the window is longer - 30 days for a job change, 24 to 48 hours for a content signal.
+LinkedIn buyers are in context — a job change, a post, a comment that reveals professional priorities.
+The signal is more considered and the window is longer: 30 days for a job change, 24 to 48 hours for a content signal.

-Running both channels simultaneously means you are covering buyers at two different intent levels.
+Running both channels simultaneously covers buyers at two different intent levels.
 The Reddit post finds the founder who is shopping right now.
 The LinkedIn job change finds the founder who will be shopping in two weeks.
 Reddit monitoring as the companion channel covers the real-time layer.
 LinkedIn prospecting covers the relationship layer.

 Together they form a community-led growth system that produces pipeline no inbound SEO strategy reaches on its own — the buyers who have not yet Googled your category, who will not see your blog post for weeks, but who are actively in the market right now because their professional context just changed.